 How to cook and bake with tahini

-Besides eating it straight out of the jar, spreading it on sandwich or mixing it with chickpeas, garlic and lemon juice to make hummus, there’s a laundry list of ways to use tahini.
+Besides eating it straight out of the jar, spreading it on a sandwich or mixing it with chickpeas, garlic and lemon juice to make hummus, there’s a laundry list of ways to use tahini.
 Here are my favourites.

 Tahini salad dressing